 Join us for a golf day like no other at Donnington Grove, Newbury, Berkshire

 A golf day with a difference

-Followed by lunch, guest speaker to be announced and auction
+4pm: Star Guest Speaker to be announced and prize auction

 About the golf course